OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ### Debug the code for an Outlook add-in

-To view the add-in in Outlook, open an email message or appointment item.
+After you've [started the project](#start-the-project) and Visual Studio launches Outlook to host your add-in, open an email message or appointment item.

 Outlook activates the add-in for the item as long as the activation criteria are met.
 The add-in bar appears at the top of the Inspector window or Reading Pane, and your Outlook add-in appears as a button in the add-in bar.
 If your add-in has an add-in command, a button will appear in the ribbon, either in the default tab or a specified custom tab, and the add-in will not appear in the add-in bar.